Physics for aliens and English for journalists: how to spend a weekend in new York city (April 10-12)

 Cost: Free

 Dear readers!
 Please note that in the epidemic of the coronavirus, some activities may be cancelled or rescheduled for other dates.
-Therefore, before you visit suggest you to check information on the website of the organizer.
+Therefore, before you visit them we recommend you to check the information on the website of the organizer.

 - you can go to one of the 11 virtual tours of new York.

-- if you’ve been wanting to visit the best museums and theatres, you can now do this from the comfort of home, just follow this link.
+- if you’ve been wanting to visit the best museums and theatres, you can now do it from the comfort of home — just follow this link.

 - how to spend two weeks at home during the quarantine, see this publication.